zyli93/ASPE-APRE/README.md

 - [x] add discussion about window size
 - [x] add example of result of PMI annotation
 - [x] add notes for deleting RB and using JJ only
+- [ ] add gensim with glove embedding

 ## Data